 Dr Darryl Naidoo

-Naidoo’s research focuses on intra-cavity laser beam shaping for the generation of transverse higher-order modes in solid-state laser resonators toward high brightness solid-state lasers.
-High-brightness lasers, particular of the solid-state design, are of considerable interest in industry, the military and academia, and have been exploited in remote sensing, ultrafast spectroscopy, laser-precision materials processing and laser weapons applications.
-In each of these applications, a specific intensity distribution needs to be achieved.
+Naidoo’s research is centered on laser beam shaping for the generation of transverse higher-order modes in solid-state laser resonators.
+Such lasers are of considerable interest in the industry, the military and academia, and have been exploited in applications such as remote sensing, ultrafast spectroscopy, laser precision materials processing and free-space communication applications.

 Expertise: Laser science; Laser resonators; Laser beam shaping; Programming (Mathematica and MatLab)

 - BSc (Pure and Applied Physics), University of KwaZulu-Natal, (2007)

 - BSc (Honours) (Physics) (cum laude), University of KwaZulu-Natal, (2008)